 No, while both headphones share some features like app support, aesthetics, 360 Reality Audio, and codecs, WH-XB910N does not sound as good as either the WH-1000XM4 or WH-1000XM5.
 It’s also more cheaply constructed.

 No, the Sony WH-XB910N is pretty different from Beats.
 What’s wild is that Beats is famous for its generous bass volume, but honestly, the Sony WH-XB910N has more bass than the ANC-capable Beats Studio3 Wireless.
 Instead, Beats has an extra volume around the low mids and bass, while Sony gave this headset a lot of added sub-bass volume.
 Granted, they are similar between the key bass frequencies of 70Hz and 150Hz.
-If you don’t mind EQ, the Beats might be easier to dial in a reasonably good sound on without the huge sub-bass of the Sony making it harder on the Beats Studio3 Wireless (for $149.99 at Best Buy) you mainly would want to turn down 600Hz and below.
+If you don’t mind EQ, the Beats might be easier to dial in a reasonably good sound on without the huge sub-bass of the Sony making it harder on the Beats Studio3 Wireless (for $169 at Amazon) you mainly would want to turn down 600Hz and below.

 Both headsets have different design philosophies at work as well, such as style and buttons versus touch controls.
 Apple-owned Beats headphones only come with SBC and AAC, whereas Sony has the LDAC intended for Android users, too.